0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ## Transfer of cryptocurrencies across chains ([BYOC](byoc.md))

 On Partisia Blockchain you use coins from other chains (BYOC) as payment for transactions.
 PBC also allows users transfer BYOC between accounts and contracts.
-The BYOC system relies on contracts controlling allocations of nodes handling the transfers, withdrawals and deposits.
-As well as staking of those nodes and the audit of the transfers in each epoch.
+The BYOC system contracts controls allocations of nodes handling the transfers, withdrawals, deposits, staking of nodes and the audit of transfers done in each epoch.

 #### [Large oracle contract](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014)